Azure/azure-sdk-for-js/design/modular-development.md

 - `/api` - The client context and single method exports
 - `/models` - The models and factories

+For packages that may have multiple service clients, each service client will be then put in a folder to itself, such as the following if we have an `Admin` client and a `Messaging` client.

+- `/admin/api` - The Admin client context and single method exports
+- `/admin/models` - The Admin models and factories
+- `/messaging/api` - The Messaging client context and single method exports
+- `/messaging/models` - The Messaging models and factories

 The standard approach should be to expose each public method on a `ServiceClient` as its own standalone function export.
 The modular approach should create an interface which contains the minimal set of data to talk to the backend and expose through a factory method to create.

 The `ServiceClient` should be exposed at the top level through the exports which will then take the place of our current `"main"` entry point in the `package.json` for both CommonJS and ES Modules.